Money Scams, Tricks and Frauds

 • Don’t allow someone that you do not know or trust to transfer money through your bank account.

-• If you receive suspicious texts, do not reply or click any links.
+• If you receive suspicious texts, do not reply, or click any links.

 • Be mindful of the information you share about yourself online.

-The fraudsters may contact you via 'friends of friends', WeChat or even on the streets in cities’ such as Chinatowns and offer these discounted ‘exchange’ rates if you agree immediately.
+Third Party Payer Scam is a scam that can affect any student.
+Students are targeted by fraudsters who offer to pay your tuition fees at a discounted exchange rate, sometimes up to 20%.
+The fraudsters may contact you via 'friends of friends', social media platforms or even on the streets in cities’ and offer these discounted ‘exchange’ rates if you agree immediately.

 You will be asked to pay money to the fraudster, who will then pay the University.
 Sometimes the fraudster even pays the University before you pay them, they then show you the email receipt to prove its paid.
 This is a method used to lure you into the scam by giving you confidence that the fee is paid.